ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 The exchange of Key Distribution Request and Key Distribution Response between Client and KDC MUST be secured, as a result of the ACE profile used between Client and KDC.

-All further communications between the Client and the KDC MUST be secured with the same security mechanism used for the Key Distribution exchange.
+All further communications between the Client and the KDC MUST be secured, for instance with the same security mechanism used for the Key Distribution exchange.

 All further communications between a Client and the other group members MUST be secured using the keying material provided in {{key-distr}}.